-See if you're prepared to retire with the 4% rule
+See if you're ready to retire with the 4% rule

 Whether you're going to retire in five years or 25, you need to put the 4% rule to work.

 It's one of the best ways to tell how much monthly income you can generate from a $50,000, $500,000 or $1 million nest egg without having to worry about outliving your money.

-Though a bit misleading, the "Four Percent Drawdown Rule," as it is officially known, says you should take out 4.5% of your savings the year after you stop working.
+Though a bit misleading, the "4% drawdown rule," as it is known, says you should take out 4% — later revised to 4.5% — of your savings the year after you stop working.
 You then withdraw the same amount, adjusted for inflation, each year after that.

 If you do this, the rule says your savings should last through at least 30 years of retirement.

 Bill Bengen, a certified financial planner and author in Chula Vista, California, created the rule after studying how retirees from 1926 through the 1980s would have fared had they invested in a balanced portfolio of stocks, bonds and cash.

 "I tried to find the worst-case scenario where retirees ran out of money (in less than 30 years), and the rate was about 4.5%," Bengen says.

-The rule stuck, but recently there's been some debate about whether this savings principal remains valid in an era of volatile stock markets and record-low interest rates that have made it more difficult to earn a respectable return.
+The rule stuck, but recently there's been some debate about whether this savings principle remains valid in an era of volatile stock markets and record-low interest rates that have made it more difficult to earn a respectable return.

 But after a lot of calculating and soul-searching, most advisers seem to be sticking with the original rule as a good starting point for planning and discussions.

 Peter D'Arruda, president and founding principal of Capital Financial Advisory Group in Cary, North Carolina, says the rule can help people understand how they'll live off their nest eggs in retirement.

 "Some people think they're going to retire with $100,000.
 Or they're surprised to learn they can only have $40,000 per year off a million dollars," D'Arruda says.
 "The rule is a great place to start the conversation about what they can expect."